 We appreciate that very much.

-Israel is a forward position for the United States and for the Western world for Western civilization.
+Israel is a forward position for the United States and for the Western world, for Western civilization.

-I you know, if you look at it, you say there's the United States, you know, there's Europe, then you get to Israel, and it sort of stops at that point.
+You know, if you look at it, you say there's the United States, you know, there's Europe, then you get to Israel, and it sort of stops at that point.

-I mean, there are other friends of the United States, and I'm, you know, gr very glad that the there are governments in our region in the Middle East who are friendly with the United States.
+I mean, there are other friends of the United States, and I'm, you know, very glad that there are governments in our region in the Middle East who are friendly with the United States.

 But Israel is the only place where both the people and the governments, the government and the people, are solidly pro-American, solidly pro-Western, solidly rooted in our common values of democracy and freedom.